haberdashPI/Weber.jl/README.md

 This project is undergoing some major refactoring as I move the sound and image related functionality out into more modular, generic packages.
-The stable release should work just fine on Julia 0.5 and 0.6.
-I'll slowly be working on a new version of this once I get the visual and auditory packages finished.
+The stable release should work just fine on Julia 0.5 and 0.6 (Julia 0.7 should work soon).
+I'll slowly be working on a new version once I get the visual and auditory packages finished.

 # Installation